peteroupc/peteroupc.github.io/random.md

 **This document does not cover:**

 - Testing an RNG implementation for correctness or adequate random number generation.
+- Generation of random numbers or keying material based in part on a password.
 - Applications for which the selection of RNGs is constrained by statutory or regulatory requirements.

 **The following table summarizes the kinds of RNGs covered in this document:**